archywigglestyn/The-Smokey-Powell/README.md

 one could be shopping for supplies while also monitoring ones bbq.

-A 4x20 I2c LCD is used as a local display and four buttons as an interface
+A 4x20 I2c LCD is used as a local display and four buttons as an interface This controller uses replacment thermistors for a Maverick ET732/ET733 grilling thermometer

-This controller uses replacment thermistors for a Maverick ET732/ET733 grilling thermometer
+I will include links below or look above in the files.

 The shared particle app https://go.particle.io/shared_apps/5b414976d21fee30e00001c7